isabellareiff/awesome-static-hosting/contributing.md

 - Check previous suggestions before making a new one, as yours may be a duplicate.
 - Make sure what you're adding is truly **awesome**, and you aren't just adding it for the sake of adding it.
 - Make an individual pull request for each addition to the list.
-- Use the following format: `[Project Name](link): Project Description/Why It's Awesome-worthy.`
+- Use the following format: `[Project Name](link): - Tech Lvl: #/5 - Description.`
 - Item additions should be added to the bottom of the relevant category.
 - New categories or improvements to the existing categorization are welcome.
 - Check your spelling and grammar.
 - Make sure your text editor is set to remove trailing whitespace.
 - The pull request and commit should have a relevant title.
-- The body of your commit message should contain a link to the repository.
+- The body of your commit message should contain a defense for the Tech Level you choose.

 Thank you for your suggestions!